Meteor-Community-Packages/stratosphere/README.md

 The config.js problem is solved in the next release, but any help to solve the problem with auth-client.js would be highly appreciated.

-### 2) create a Meteor developer app
+### 2) Create a Meteor developer app
 First create an app that can use the meteor developer account services:
 [https://www.meteor.com/account-settings/apps](https://www.meteor.com/account-settings/apps) (be sure to set a correct redirect url)

+### 3) Create settings.json file
+Rename the settings.json.template file to settings.json
-Fill in the app id and app secret in the settings.json.template file and rename the template file to settings.json
+Fill in the app id (meteorDeveloperAccount.clientId) and app secret (meteorDeveloperAccount.secret) from step 2 and the url the package server will run on (public.url)

-### 3) Run the app
+### 4) Run the app
 This is a Meteor project, so you can deploy and run it the same way as any other Meteor project.
 You need to tell meteor it needs to use the settings.json file with the --settings option:

 ```
 meteor --settings settings.json
 ```
-First start-up can take long, since it needs to import all packages from the official package repo.

 After this, you need to create the database file.
 First you need to find the existing database file (packages.data.db) here:

-### 4) Create the package database
+### 5) Create the package database
 On Linux
 ```
 ~/.meteor/package-metadata/v2.0.1